 Common treatments of dry eye syndrome include lifestyle changes and the use of eye drops.

-Lifestyle changes such as reduced contact lens wear, lowering the height of computer monitors, less exposure to air conditioning, and a balanced diet with sufficient Omega 3 lipid components can have a significant impact on the control of dry eyes.
+Lifestyle changes such as reduced contact lens wear, lowering the height of computer monitors, less exposure to air conditioning, and a balanced diet with sufficient Omega-3 lipid components can have a significant impact on the control of dry eyes.

 In cases of dry eyes that do not have clinical damage to the ocular surface, it is considered safe for patients to attempt to control the condition using over-the-counter medications called lubricants.
 Your ophthalmologist will advise you whether you have any ocular and systemic diseases associated with dry eyes.
 He/she will also advise you on drugs that can aggravate dry eyes and what to do in those circumstances.